What is copywriting? The art of weilding words in a powerful way so as to bring people into your world, your company, your product.

 The difference between a copywriter and a writer is that you’re working for a brand and you’re using proven methods to build trust and appreciation from the audience for that brand.

-What are the new trends about copywriting in 2021?
+What are the new trends about copywriting ?

 Copywriting is not brand new, it’s been around since the beginning of marketing.
 But as marketing as become such an important part of our consuming system, it keeps evolving and adapting to the audience.